biznesstrzemieczny/Productivity-Tracker/README.md

 - **Hourly efficiency chart** – Efficiency over time, day by day, with a smooth line connecting data points.
 - **Your Insights** – Best hours to work, personalized recommendation, and chronotype (Lion / Bear / Wolf / Dolphin).

-## Customizable header

-Title and subtitle are editable (default: "Productivity Tracker" and your name).
-Edit and save to personalize.

 ## Data

 All data is stored locally in the browser.
 No account, no backend – works offline after first load.